 Nevertheless, we will continue to pursue activities focused on the Biodiversity Biwako Network (BBN), a program in which we have participated since fiscal 2018.

-BBN is a joint effort by seven companies based in Shiga Prefecture to survey, conserve, and communicate information about the 100 dragonfly species said to exist in the prefecture.
-Dragonflies which have a deep relationship with water and are used in this program as a common indicator organism.
+The BBN is a joint effort by seven companies based in Shiga Prefecture (including OMRON) to survey, conserve, and communicate information on 100 species of dragonflies confirmed so far in the prefecture, using dragonflies and their deep relationship with water as a common indicator organism.
 In fiscal 2021, we held a dragonfly observation and specimen-preserving workshop for local children.
 We also co-hosted a month-long exhibition with the Lake Biwa Museum, providing an opportunity to inform many people about our past efforts.

 These activities were recognized by outside parties, and won the grand prize in the education and dissemination category of the Nature Conservation Society of Japan Awards 2021.

 As an activity unique to the Yasu Office, the office focuses on the conservation and restoration (monitoring, protection and propagation, and habitat improvement)of a rare species of dragonfly, Sympterum kunckeli (Red Dragonfly).
 In recent years, the numbers and habitats of the red dragonfly have been declining in Shiga Prefecture, but we have confirmed that the dragonflies pass over the Yasu Plant every year, and we continue to conduct surveys of migration.
 We have also created a container biotope at the Yasu Office to create a breeding site and to protect and propagate the species using collected eggs.